reaktoro/reaktoro/docs/markdown/tutorial.md

 @note The word component has many meanings in the scientific literature.
 It is sometimes used to actually denote the chemical species, rather than the entities that constitute them.
 To avoid any misunderstanding between species and components, we prefer the use of word *element*.
 Thus, an element can denote chemical elements, electrical charge, or even primary species.
 The chemical species are then said to be composed by one or more elements.

-### Chemical Reactions
+### Chemical Reactions: How to model them?

 Modeling chemically reactive systems is all about modeling the chemical reactions among the species in the system.
-These reactions can be *homogeneous reactions* when the reactants and product species belong to the same phase, or *heterogeneous reactions* when the reactants and product species belong to different phases.
+These reactions can be *homogeneous reactions*, when the reacting species belong to the same phase, or *heterogeneous reactions*, when the reacting species belong to different phases.

-Chemical reactions can be modeled by using either chemical kinetics, chemical equilibrium, or a combination of both.
-In a purely chemical kinetics
+Chemical reactions can be modeled by using either *chemical kinetics*, *chemical equilibrium*, or a combination of both.
+In all cases, an initial condition for the chemical state of the system (e.g., temperature, pressure, amounts of the chemical species) are required to calculate its final state of interest of the chemical system.
+When using chemical equilibrium for modeling the reactions, this final state corresponds to that in which the system is in chemical equilibrium, a state in which the species concentrations are no longer experiencing any changes with time.
+When using chemical kinetics, or a combination of chemical kinetics and equilibrium, the final state of interest might or not be the one corresponding to chemical equilibrium.

+A chemical kinetics model for the reactions is capable of tracing the amounts of the chemical species over time as they undergo a series of chemical reactions.
+Under certain conditions (e.g., in a system closed to mass inflow/outflow) these chemical reactions might tend to a state of equilibrium, i.e., the forward and reverse rates of the chemical reactions balance and the species amounts no longer change with time.
+It is possible, however, that the chemical system tend first to a state of meta-equilibrium, as a result of energy barriers that prevent the reactions to continue towards the true state of equilibrium.
+Furthermore, it is possible that the chemical system is in an apparent chemical equilibrium state, as a result of the chemical reactions proceeding at extremely slow rates, with chemical equilibrium not being achieved under reasonable time scales.

+A chemical equilibrium model for the reactions is capable of calculating the final equilibrium state of the chemical system without tracing its intermediate states over time.
+In general, using chemical equilibrium is a more efficient computational approach for calculating the equilibrium state of the system than using chemical kinetics, which might require many more calculation steps until equilibrium is achieved.
+Many calculation steps might be needed for chemical kinetics because each intermediate state calculated over time must be sufficiently accurate, since future states, including the final equilibrium state, depend on past states.
+Also note that, differently from a pure chemical kinetics model, the initial condition for the chemical state of the system can be given in terms of amounts of components (chemical elements and electrical charge), instead of amounts species.
+The calculated amounts of each species in the final equilibrium state are constrained, nevertheless, to satisfy the principle of conservation of both chemical element amounts and electrical charge.

+---

-@todo Finish this section about reactions.
+@todo Finish this section about reactions modeled by a mixed chemical kinetis-equilibrium approach.

+---

 ### Deciding between chemical realism and computational efficiency